Invariant Language Modeling: Details about Experiments

 \subsection{Head dynamics}

+The main components of our framework are the heads and their training dynamic.
+Therefore, we investigate aspects related to behaviour of the heads.

+\xhdr{Description} During training, the loss of each head is still entangled with the prediction of every other head.
+So we wonder whether the heads still capture information related to the environment it is tied to during training.
+In particular, we ask (i) whether the parameters of the heads for different environments are drifting apart during training?
+Indeed, all heads are initialized to the same pretrained weights at the beginning of training. (ii) Are the parameters of the heads predicting which environments are more similar?

+\xhdr{Experimental setup} To answer these two questions in one go, we take two environments $A$ and $B$ and split each of them into two new environments resulting in $A_1$, $A_2$, $B_1$, and $B_2$ such that $A_1$ and $A_2$ are very similar $B_1$ and $B_2$ are very similar but $A_i$ and $B_i$ are different.
+We then train \IRMLM with the four environments and, thus, with four heads $w_{A_1}$, $w_{A_2}$, $w_{B_1}$, and $w_{B_2}$.
+We measure whether the heads’ weights can predict the similarities between A’s and B’s environments.

+where $d$ is the L2 distance between the linearized weights of two heads.
+Then, $D_{in}$ is the average distance between heads tied the same domain, and $D_{out}$ is the average distance between heads tied to different domains.
+Remember that in this case, there are 2 domains $A$ and $B$ and 4 environments $A_i$ and $B_i$.

+In this experiment, we randomly select the base environments $A$ and $B$ from the domains of thePile ($A$ is the Enron-Email, and $B$ is PubMed abstract).
+We create $A_i$ and $B_i$ by randomly subsampling $2$ environments of the same size from each domain.
+We train \IRMLM with \ROBERTA{} for $5000$ training steps, taking checkpoints of the heads every $500$ steps.
+We perform $10$ random restarts with different seeds to uncertainty estimates.
+In \Figref{fig:heads_drifting}, we report $D_{in}$ and $D_{out}$ as functions of the number of training steps.

+\xhdr{Analysis} We first notice that indeed the heads are drifting apart from each other as training advances.
+More interestingly, the distance between heads from the same domain is significantly much smaller than the distance between heads from different domains.
+We conclude that heads retain environment-specific information in their parameters and are predictive of environment similarities.

-In the main paper we report a controlled experiment where environments are made artificially similar by splitting one textual domain into two environments.
-In this section, we visualize the geometry of head similarity by training \IRMLM with \ROBERTA for $5000$ steps with $9$ environments from thePile: .
+Now, we visualize the geometry of head similarity by training \IRMLM with \ROBERTA for $5000$ steps with $9$ environments from thePile: .
 After training, we take the heads' parameters and compute the pairwise distance between all $9$ heads and embed them in 2D with Multi-Dimensional Scaling to visualize the similarity structure.
-The result is depicted in \Figref{fig:head_mds}.
+The result is depicted in \Figref{fig:head_mds}. \FloatBarrier